kawai125/NativeStringCollections/README.md

 |float64| < 1.0e-15 |
 |(Hex input)|no differ|

-tested in thousands random strings.
+Tested in thousands random strings.

-(see `/Assets/NativeStringCollections/Tests/EditMode/Editor/Test_StringParser.cs` for more detail)
+(see `/Assets/NativeStringCollections/Tests/EditMode/Editor/Test_StringParser.cs` for more details.)

 The converters between Base64 encoded string and byte stream are also available.